steevelaquitaine/spikebias/README.md

 How to run the software on the manuscript's data.

-1. You can run the notebooks with the virtual environment by running the command below, then selecting the kernel in the notebook
+1. You can run the notebooks in notebooks/1_results and notebooks/2_supp_results with the installed virtual environment by running the command below, then selecting the kernel "spikebias" in the notebook:

 ```bash
 python -m ipykernel install --user --name spikebias --display-name "spikebias"